dipdup-io/dipdup/CONTRIBUTING.md

 We use `isort` and `black` for autoformatting, `ruff` for linting, and `mypy` for typechecking.
 All checks MUST pass before merging the code to default branch.
 Everything not enforced by these tools is up to the developer.
 But here are some recommendations:

+- Consistency is the key.
+If you see a pattern in the codebase, follow it.
-- Use `NOTE`, `TODO`, and `FIXME` prefixes for meaningful comments.
+- Use `NOTE:` and other, `TODO`, and `FIXME` prefixes for meaningful comments.
 It greatly helps to navigate the codebase.
-- f-strings are preferred over other string formatting syntax.
 - Lazy imports are important to keep startup time low for tiny commands.
 We also do it for project imports, so not a big deal.
 - Some methods and attributes made private to avoid polluting the public API.
 Feel free to access them from the outside if you know what you are doing.
-- Be careful with walrus operator.
+- Finally, about exact language features.
+F-string formatting is preferred over other syntax.
+Be careful with walrus operator.
+Don't forget else in conditional expressions.
+Listen to you mom.
 We have no consensus about the match-case yet.

 ## Packaging